JALLAGLAG/RAVDESS-VGG16-Emotion-Recognition/README.md

 ## Reproducibility

-This repository contains the scripts required to reproduce the preprocessing, training, and evaluation procedures described in the paper.
+This repository contains the scripts required to reproduce the training, evaluation, and Grad-CAM visualization procedures described in the paper.

 ---